hooheohee/GraphQL-Node-Postgres/README.md

-# graphql-node-postgres
+# GraphQL-Node-Postgres

-This is a test GraphQL server created with Postgres and Node.js.
+This is a GraphQL server created with Postgres and Node.js.
 The actual database URL has been removed for obvious reasons.
 Before starting the app, add your database URL in models/index.js.

 # Start